Kelihiano Kalolo: Political career

 As Ulu, he oversaw the replacement of Tokelau's old ship, the MV Tokelau, which was considered no longer to be safe and seaworthy, with the newer, custom-built PB Matua, provided by New Zealand.
 In June 2012, Kalolo sacked his Minister for Transport, Foua Toloa, over the latter's insistence that the MV Tokelau was still seaworthy, and New Zealand Foreign Minister Murray McCully's indication that the New Zealand government could not work with Toloa.
 Toloa's portfolios (Finance, Telecommunications, Energy and Transport) were taken over by the Ulu.

 Kalolo also oversaw the small country's transition from diesel-powered energy to solar energy, implemented by the New Zealand company Vector in 2012, this system was upgraded and repaired in 2020, also under his leadership.

 In September 2012, he was appointed Chancellor of the regional University of the South Pacific.
 Prior to becoming Ulu, he had served as the University's co-ordinator in Tokelau.

 His first term as Ulu ended in March 2013; his successor was Salesio Lui, the faipule of Nukunonu.

 He became Ulu again in March 2019, replacing Afega Gaualofa.
-He was succeeded by Fofo Esera Tuisano.
+He was succeeded by Esera Fofō Tuisano.

-He became Ulu once again in March 2021, replacing Fofo Esera Tuisano.
+He became Ulu once again in March 2021, replacing Esera Fofō Tuisano.

 In 2020, Kalolo drafted a referendum set for 2025 for the territory to gain more autonomy or possibly become independent from New Zealand.

 His third term as Ulu ended on 19 May 2022 and he was succeeded by Siopili Perez, faipule of Nukunonu.

 He was elected Ulu once again on 6 March 2023, and succeeded by Alapati Tavite on 12 March 2024.

+Kalolo was re-elected as faipule of Atafu in 2026.